CHLSS

 Client Refund Statement

-Children’s Home and LSS strive to provide the best possible service while working to find families for children.
-Occasionally, clients will have a reason that they are not able to complete the adoption process and will ask for a refund of the fees paid to Children’s Home or LSS.
+Children’s Home strives to provide the best possible service while working to find families for children.
+Occasionally, clients will have a reason that they are not able to complete the adoption process and will ask for a refund of the fees paid to Children’s Home.
 Please be aware that refunds cannot be given for work that had been completed.
-When client service fees are paid, but the service is not provided, CH/LSS may refund the unused portion to prospective adoptive parents within sixty days of request.
+When client service fees are paid, but the service is not provided, Children’s Home may refund the unused portion to prospective adoptive parents within sixty days of request.

 Compliance